XPhyro/scripts/README.md

   the lock, the next notification is not logged.
 Then it unlocks itself automatically.
 Supports blacklisting: certain notifications can be blacklisted and logged to a different file.
-- [numsh](src/c/util/math/numsh.c): A NumPy-like interface for the `math.h` C
+- [numsh](src/cpp/util/core/numsh.cpp): A NumPy-like interface for the shell.
-  standard header, enabling fast mathematical computations of an array of numbers in the shell.
 - [rgb24togray](src/c/util/math/rgb24togray.c): Convert RGB24 images/video to
   greyscale with selectable algorithms.
 - [scratchpad](src/sh/hotkey/scratchpad): Take and manage notes with `vim` and